 The following institutions and mentors have agreed to accept international observers in their program for a period of up to 2 months.

-The candidates wishing to apply for the International Observership Program need to complete the application form and submit it to Dr. Ashok Shaha, Chairman of the International Observership Program of IFHNOS, by July 1, 2016.
+The candidates wishing to apply for the International Observership Program need to complete the application form and submit it along with the supporting materials as a single PDF to Dr. Ashok Shaha, Chairman of the International Observership Program of IFHNOS, by July 1, 2018.